teklynk/twitch_chat_emotes/README.md

 ***bttv***=true/false This will display BetterTTV emotes that have been set for your channel as well as global emotes.

+***7tv***=true/false This will display SevenTV emotes that have been set for your channel as well as global emotes.

+***ffz***=true/false This will display FrankerFacez emotes that have been set for your channel as well as global emotes.

 ***emoteLimit***=Max number of emotes to show from each message.
 (Good for limiting emote spamming or emotes only mode).
 Default is 50.

 ***speed***=transition speed, as well as fade-in/fade-out speed (milliseconds value.
 5000 = 5 seconds)